Joseph Banks: Legacy

-The Sir Joseph Banks Centre is located in Horncastle, Lincolnshire, housed in a Grade II listed building, which was recently restored by the Heritage Trust of Lincolnshire to celebrate Banks' life.
-Horncastle is located a few miles from Banks' Revesby estate and the naturalist was the town's lord of the manor.
+The Sir Joseph Banks Centre is located in Horncastle, Lincolnshire, housed in a Grade II listed building, which was recently restored by the Heritage Trust of Lincolnshire to celebrate Banks's life.
+Horncastle is located a few miles from Banks's Revesby estate and the naturalist was the town's lord of the manor.
 The centre is located on Bridge Street.
 It boasts research facilities, historic links to Australia, and a garden in which rare plants can be viewed and purchased.

-Situated in the Sydney suburb of Revesby, Sir Joseph Banks High School is a NSW government school named after Banks.

 At the 2011 Chelsea Flower Show, an exhibition garden celebrated the historic link between Banks and the botanical discoveries of flora and fauna on his journey through South America, Tahiti, New Zealand, and eventually Australia on Captain Cook's ship Endeavour.
 The competition garden was the entry of Melbourne's Royal Botanic Gardens with an Australian theme.
 It was based on the metaphorical journey of water through the continent, related to the award-winning Australian Garden at the Royal Botanic Gardens, Cranbourne.
 The design won a gold medal.

-In 1911, London County Council marked Banks' house at 32 Soho Square with a blue plaque.
+In 1911, London County Council marked Banks's house at 32 Soho Square with a blue plaque.
 This was replaced in 1938 with a rectangular stone plaque commemorating Banks and botanists David Don and Robert Brown and meetings of the Linnean Society.

 Banks appears in the historical novel Mutiny on the Bounty, by Charles Nordhoff and James Norman Hall.
 He appears briefly as a contact with British naval intelligence in the historical novel Post Captain, from the Aubrey–Maturin series by Patrick O'Brian.
 He is also featured in Elizabeth Gilbert's 2013 best-selling novel, The Signature of All Things, and is a major character in Martin Davies' 2005 novel The Conjuror's Bird.

-A secondary school opened in Perth, Western Australia in 2015 named Joseph Banks Secondary College.
+Banks's life and influence were explored in a documentary five-part television series The Lost World of Joseph Banks in 2016.

+Banks's account of the Endeavour's approach to Botany Bay might have been the basis for the invisible ships myth.